 Speed up the band 1 release.
 Reduce the IDR setting.
 Reduce the band 2 to 1 coupling control, letting band 1 increase its gain more often.

-Increase the band 1 limiter drive.

-Slow down the peak attack time for band 1, letting more through to the peak limiter.

-Speed up the release time of the average release time constant.

-Slow down the band 1 average attack time so that the peak time constant dominates the control signal providing faster control.

-Decrease the band 1 HOLD level or turn it off.

-Decrease the band 1 Delay time

-Increase the band 1 limiter threshold, letting more through to the peak limiter.
+Increase the band 1 and band 2 limiter drive .
+Slow down the peak attack time for bands 1 and/or 2, letting more through to the clippers.
+Speed up the release time of the average release time constant of those bands.
+Slow down the band 1 and band 2 average attack time so that the peak time constant dominates the control signal providing faster control.
+Decrease the band 1 and 2 HOLD level (higher thresholds) or turn it off.
+Decrease the band 1 and 2 Delay time.
+Increase the band 1 and 2 limiter threshold, letting more through to the clippers.

-Reduce the B1<2 coupling control so that band 1 has independent level control and is not coupled to band 2.
+Bass clipper: (FM USE)

+Increase the multi-band clipper drive.
+Increase the bass clip level.
+Set the bass clip mode and shape to suit the tone of the bass you prefer.

-Peak limiter:
+Look-ahead limiter: (DRUSE)